 First of all, congratulations on conceiving successfully!
 If you and your partner were thinking about starting a family, then you are obviously sure of your decision and are aware of what it takes to raise a child.
 But if you didn’t plan this, you have a lot of thinking to do, and a few tips are waiting right here!

 The costs of raising a child are what most couples call “mouth-opening”.
 According to a few statistics, it takes approximately $218,000 to raise a child until the age of 18, which will give you a good idea about what kind of funds you will need to provide to make sure your child lives a healthy and happy life.
 You and your partner will need to figure out lots of schedules, and it is recommended to create a budget to control spending and to make sure that most of it goes into prenatal care and then, of course, the care of your child.

 3. Emotional exhaustion

-Then comes the emotional exhaustion.
+Then comes emotional exhaustion.
 Looking at your cute little bundle of joy sleeping in your arms is an unrivaled feeling, but so is having to deal with all the loud noises, the created messes, and the necessary cleaning, every day for at least the next few years or so.
-All of this will create a great feeling of exhaustion and will make the day seem 10 hours longer, but this is where your partner should come in and help you out in a time of need.
+All of this will create a great feeling of exhaustion and will make the day seem 10 hours long, but this is where your partner should come in and help you out in a time of need.
 You may feel like screaming and crying all day because of depression or because of the loss of freedom, but remember that the baby is the most important person right now, and you will be rewarded for your troubles.